Shane Douglas: Jim Crockett Promotion / World Championship Wrestling (1987–1990)

 In July 1987, Douglas began wrestling for Jim Crockett Promotions, a member of the National Wrestling Alliance (NWA).

 In April 1989, Douglas was put into a tag team of skateboarders known as the Dynamic Dudes with Johnny Ace (John Laurinaitis, the younger brother of Road Warrior Animal).
 Mick Foley has opined that since neither Ace nor Douglas knew how to skateboard, the fans saw through the character and refused to buy into it.
 Jim Cornette, who was managing The Midnight Express (Bobby Eaton and Stan Lane) at the time, decided to manage the duo to help them get over.
 When Eaton and Lane in storyline did not approve, they forced a match between the two teams with Cornette remaining neutral at ringside.
 He ended up turning on Douglas and Ace and the teams feuded for a couple of months.
 Cornette's turn was to have established The Dynamic Dudes as a top fan favorite tag team, but the turn backfired and made The Midnight Express more popular than they already were.

 In November 1988, Jim Crockett Promotions was acquired by Turner Broadcasting System and renamed World Championship Wrestling (WCW).

 The Dynamic Dudes broke up in 1990 after Ace began competing progressively more for All Japan Pro Wrestling (AJPW), which was breaking its ties to the NWA.
 Jim Cornette also states that the end of the Dynamic Dudes came when Douglas went over his head to Jim Herd about having a finish changed to make him look stronger.
 Cornette, who was part of the booking committee, washed his hands of working with them afterwards.
 Shane argued that they had been repeatedly promised a big push and were instead being booked to lose all of their big matches, then getting criticized for not getting over as a top team.
 The Dudes would last wrestle together in March 1990, and Douglas soon left WCW after broken promises to give him a push, and wrestled on the American independent circuit.

+All Japan Pro Wrestling (1989)

+In August to September 1989, the Dynamic Dudes toured Japan with All Japan Pro Wrestling (AJPW) as part of its "Summer Action Series II", where they faced teams such as the Can-Am Express and Revolution.
+Douglas' matches during the tour included losing to Shunji Takano in Tokyo's Korakuen Hall and teaming with Todd Champion in a loss to Takano and Shinichi Nakano in Tokyo's Nippon Budokan.